hermeticMind/hermeticMind.github.io/src/Markdown/constructionOfSigils.md

 One way for constructing such sigils is by first spacially arranging concepts and then connecting concepts that the sigil should represent.
 As an example we can construct symbols for the 4 elements by connecting the respective qualities (See [Aristotilean Qualities of Elements](https://en.wikipedia.org/wiki/Classical_element#Greece))

-<image title="Sigils for the four elements based on their qualities." src="hermeticMind.github.io/attributeSigil.png" height="120"
+<image title="Sigils for the four elements based on their qualities." src="http://hermeticMind.github.io/attributeSigil.png" height="120"
 ></image>

-Note how for the construction of the elements, we use binary attributes (hot|cold and Dry|Wet).
-Thus the sigil created by Hot and Cold or by Dry and Wet is not a valid construction.
+Note that we use binary attributes (hot|cold and Dry|Wet) for the construction of the elements.
+Thus, the sigil created by Hot and Cold or by Dry and Wet is not a valid construction.

 This motivates the mapping of the element onto the numbers 0 to 3 in binary presentation: Water - 00, Earth - 01, Fire - 10, Wind - 11.
-You might wonder why one starts with water and then goes clockwise.
-The reason for this is the fact, that one can map the elements on the four seasons: Water - Winter, Earth - Spring, Fire - Summer, Wind - Fall.
+You might wonder why one starts with water and then continues clockwise.
+In fact, one can map the elements on the four seasons: Water - Winter, Earth - Spring, Fire - Summer, Wind - Fall.
 Winter is the first of the four seasons (according to our calender).

 <interactive name="BinarySigil">
 _Designed by Hermetic Mind by extending on the original construction.
 The graphics are licensed under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/)._